DNXBAN001/Lumko-HS/README.md

 ## 1. Navbar - 06 Aug 2024 (02h26)
     - Choose nice font that matches well with the design
-    - When screen size is small, toggled menu link-items must disappear once the user click on one of the link-items
-    - Other than these i think Navbar is fine

 ## 2. Home Page - 07 Aug 2024 (03h53)
     - What We Offer Section: